$30.54

 Summary

-A new edition of the worldwide bestseller, abridged and adapted for children, with full-colour illustrations and photographs!
+A new edition of Bill Bryson’s worldwide bestseller A Short History of Nearly Everything, abridged and adapted for children.
+With full-colour illustrations and photographs.

 Book Details